-The plans set out in our 2020 CoP have been taken forward including the following company examples:
+The plans set out in our 2022 CoP have been taken forward including the following company examples:

-- Implementation of a bi-annual environmental performance checklist to identify any potential energy and cost savings for implementation on a project by project basis and the setting of localised performance targets. - Continued reduction in the need for printing through the elimination of unnecessary documentation and changing our systems to permit digital signatures through secured electronic documents, as opposed to printing, signing and scanning records.
+- We have introduced new requirements surrounding reporting on utilities and Scope 3 carbon emissions associated with both buildings and fleet vehicles in the business. - We have explored the introduction of initiatives associated with enhancing fuel efficiency across fleet vehicles in operational locations, with a view to implementing trials across the business. - We have continued to explore initiatives whereby we are able to reduce our emissions across our operations, either through efficiency improvements or swapping to renewable sources of energy where viable.
+An example of this is the exploration of installing solar generation on life support camps. - We have continued to implement the 6 monthly environmental assessment checks across all projects and regional offices to identify ways in which we can reduce our impact on the environment, setting localised performance targets as required. - We have continued to reduce the need for printing through the elimination of unnecessary documentation and changing our systems to permit digital signatures through secured electronic documents, as opposed to printing, signing and scanning records.
+We have implemented an additional layer of risk assessment, 'Point of Work Risk Assessments', that is done on each element of a task and incorporates identifying any environmental risks.
+This brings a level of granularity to our assessments to ensure their robustness. - Training webinars are undertaken across the business for our management personnel, which include training on Environmental Aspects and Impacts to enable our workforce to implement this process to a good standard.

-- We have undertaken an assessment of the environmental measures in place across the Corporate London office, with opportunities for improvement identified.
-This has included opportunities to improve use of IT equipment to ensure optimised energy usage, and opportunities to improve recycling in the office. - We have developed an action plan and undertaken initial actions to improve environmental aspects of the London office based on the environmental assessment.
-Environmental aspects have been identified for all of our operating locations as part of the rollout of the Business Management System, in addition to the creation of location specific Waste Management plans. - We have implemented an additional layer of risk assessment, 'Point of Work Risk Assessments', that is done on each element of a task and incorporates identifying any environmental risks.
-This brings a level of granularity to our assessments to ensure their robustness.
-Training webinars are undertaken across the business for our management personnel, which include training on Environmental Aspects and Impacts to enable our workforce to implement this process to a good standard.
+- We will continue to embed data collection and reporting on utilities usage and Scope 3 Emissions, improving the percentage of operational sites on which this data is captured and reported.
+We will liaise where possible with clients to greater enhance the emissions data which is collected. - We will undertake trials of a fuel additive in some operation locations which is expected produce significant reductions to our carbon footprint compared to typical emissions. - We will continue to investigate the use of more environmentally technologies in the business, including exploring the feasibility of using solar power generations to reduce reliance on diesel throughout operational locations. - We will continue to implement the 6 monthly environmental assessment checks across all projects and regional offices to identify ways in which we can reduce our impact on the environment. - We will continue to review printing needs throughout our business and reduce printing where possible.
+We will undertake further reviews of environmental aspects and opportunities for improvement across our Corporate offices, implementing identified actions from these as required.

-- Continue to implement the 6 monthly environmental assessment checks across all projects and regional offices to identify ways in which we can reduce our impact on the environment. - Continue to review printing needs throughout our business. - Continue to implement further actions surrounding improvements to environmental aspects of our Corporate offices, including the reduction of energy usage and waste production and continued improvement surrounding the use of responsibly sourced materials. - Undertake further reviews of environmental aspects and opportunities for improvement across the remainder of our Corporate offices, implementing identified actions from these as required. - Continued implementation of webinars and training on environmental management and the conducting of environmental aspects and impacts assessments for our operational management teams to ensure that the assessments continue to be effective and relevant.
+We will continue to implement webinars and training on environmental management and the conducting of environmental aspects and impacts assessments for our operational management teams to ensure that the assessments continue to be effective and relevant.